50 people killed, over 350 injured in Odisha triple train crash | Business

 A PTI reporter at the spot said several people were trapped under the derailed coaches, and locals were assisting emergency services personnel to rescue them, but darkness was hindering the operation.

+The local villagers were the first to reach the site and try and help the passengers, pulling out the wounded and the dead from bogies, some of which were nothing but a "mangled heap of steel", according to eye-witnesses.
+A passenger Rupam Banerjee told newspersons, "the local people really went out on a limb to help us … not only helping pull out people but retrieve our luggage and get us water."
+Gas cutters are being used to open bogies and bathrooms to rescue people.
+Some of the scenes at the site "were too gory to describe," said another passenger, who added that most people who were trapped by the accident have been rescued.
+Fifty doctors from different hospitals in neighbouring districts have been rushed to the spot to treat the injured at the accident site an soe 115 ambulances have been brought in to remove the wounded.

+All government and private hospitals in Balasore,Bhadrak, Mayurhbanj, Cuttack and Bhubaneshwar have been put on alert to receieve the injured.

-Railway Minister Ashwini Vaishnaw said he was rushing to the accident site.
+Railway Minister Ashwini Vaishnaw said he was rushing to the accident site, while Odisha chief minister Naveen Patnaik is expected to be also at the site by tomorrow morning.

 ''Rushing to the site in Odisha.
 My prayers for the speedy recovery of the injured and condolences to the bereaved families.